-6. In the GARP Switch Configuration section, click the GVRP Mode toggle to enable the GVRP mode for the switch.

-The toggle is purple and positioned to the right.
-By default, the GVRP mode is disabled and the toggle is gray and positioned to the left.
+- 6. In the GARP Switch Configuration section, click the GVRP Mode toggle to enable the GVRP mode for the switch. - The toggle is purple and positioned to the right.
+By default, the GVRP mode is disabled and the toggle is gray and positioned to the left. - 7.
+Click the Apply button.